South Beloit Library Board Policies

 The South Beloit Public Library provides computer workstations and Internet access to all patrons for the purpose of serving the needs of the community.
 The Internet provides a gateway to the world of information which enhances the library’s collections, resources, and services.
 Wi-fi is provided to access the Internet on personal devices.

 Eligibility for Use

-Customers under the age of 16 are permitted unrestricted access to the Internet if a parent or legal guardian signs a permission form available at the Circulation Desk or approves use on the child’s library card application.
+Customers under the age of 16 are permitted unrestricted access to the Internet if a parent or legal guardian signs a permission form, available at the Circulation Desk.
 The Library assumes no responsibility for the use of the Internet by children.
 It is the right and responsibility of the parent or guardian to determine what is appropriate and to direct their children accordingly.
 Written permission for children does not apply to the Library’s wireless network.

 The Library provides access to a wireless network free of charge.
 Customers utilizing this network are responsible for their own antivirus, antispyware, firewall, security, and privacy protection.
 Any attempt to gain unauthorized access to any computers or systems from the Library’s wireless network is prohibited.

 Parents and legal guardians are responsible for supervising their children’s access to the Library’s wireless network.

 No fees will be charged for access to Internet workstations or the Library’s wireless network.